iLLiac4/wifi-weather-sensor/README.md

 ###For running

-Connect ESP8266 to DHT22 temperature sensor.
-GPIO 2 pin of ESP8266 is used to read measured data of DHT22.
+Connect ESP8266 to DHT22, DHT11 or DHT21 (selectable in the code) temperature sensor.
+GPIO 2 or.
+GPIO 0 (selectable in the code) pin of ESP8266 is used to read measured data of DHT22.

 ![](https://github.com/briankimstudio/wifi-weather-sensor/blob/master/wifi-weather-sensor_bb.png)